lamberta/devkit-doc/api/ui/view.md

 ### style.zIndex
 1. `{number} = 0`

-The higher the number the closer to the top.
+The higher the number the closer to the front.

 ### style.backgroundColor
 1. `{string}`